Would herbals help?

 My anxiety is so much worse when I eat or drink things that contain caffeine or alcohol, especially if I have more than one serving of them.
 It's much more manageable when I eat whole foods and avoid added sugars/white flour.
 If you have the time and energy for it, you may want to consider taking note of what you eat/drink on the days he's with her and how you feel afterwards.
 You might find certain foods and drinks influence your mood, too.
 (Or maybe not!
 Everyone is different, of course. :) )

-Daily meditation has helped my anxiety a lot as well if that's something you're interested in.
+Daily meditation has helped my anxiety a lot, as well, if that's something you're interested in.

-One final question to round out this reply - have you tried planning anything you really love for while he's gone?
+One final question to round out this reply-- have you tried planning anything you really love for while he's gone?
 Maybe watching a movie you've been dying to rent that your partner wouldn't be interested in seeing?
 Or participating in any favorite hobbies of yours?
 Distractions can be super helpful.

 Things I do that calm me are: